myelintek/documentation/user/template.rst

         you may push the exported image by running the commands provided by MLSteam.
         To get the commands, click on the *NEW* button and click on the *Push* menu item.

+        If this is the first time you push the Docker image, :ref:`set up the Docker image registry <setup-insecure-docker-image-registry>` before you run the push commands.

 #) Follow the :ref:`steps <upload-image-from-registry>` to upload an image from a Docker image registry.

 .. _upload-image-from-file: